Feyz-007/weather_app/README.md

 - **Deployment Issues**: Check the Railway dashboard for logs and deployment status.
 - **Test Failures**: Review test logs in GitHub Actions to identify and fix issues.
-- **Environment Variables**: Ensure that all necessary environment variables are set correctly in both local and Railway environments.
+- **Environment Variables**: Ensure that GitHub Secrets are correctly configured and accessible in your GitHub Actions workflow.
+- **Local vs. CI Environment**: Ensure that your local environment and CI/CD environment are correctly configured with the necessary environment variables and dependencies.

-**Note:** Replace placeholders like `your_openweathermap_api_key`, `your-service-name`, and repository URL with actual values relevant to your setup.
+**Note:** Replace placeholders like `https://github.com/your-username/weather_app.git`, `your_openweathermap_api_key`, and `your-service-name` with actual values relevant to your setup.